AdobeDocs/analytics-platform.en/help/integrations/ajo-od.md

 ### Configure metrics

-You can create the following metrics in a data view to achieve approximate parity with similar metrics in Journey Optimizer.
+You can create the following metrics in a data view to achieve approximate parity with similar metrics in AJO-DM.
 See [Component settings](/help/data-views/component-settings/overview.md) in the Data View Manager for details around metrics customization options.

 | Metric | Description | Schema element | Component settings |
 | --- | --- | --- | --- |